AuroraD-Hub/VR_Assignment/README.md

 python3 -m pip install pymap3d
 ```
 Finally, in your ROS workspace clone this [repository](https://github.com/mmatteo-hub/VR4R_Assignment).
+To correctly visualize the map, make sure that `Sun Position Controller` plugin is enabled in UE.
+For more details, read UE DOcumentation [here](https://docs.unrealengine.com/5.1/en-US/geographically-accurate-sun-positioning-tool-in-unreal-engine/).
 Now everything is set to run the simulation!
 ## Running
 To run the simulation, type in the terminal: